digital-asset/daml/triggers/simulations/overview.rst

   - the trigger ACS view to be compared against the ledger ACS view (for reporting purposes and use in an offline analysis)
   - external processes to interact with the ledger - e.g. to simulate external code (or ledger workloads) creating or archiving contracts.

+  Ledger processes make no attempt at retrying failed command submissions.
+This is a known limitation.

 Each trigger simulation needs to define a single ledger process as follows:

 .. code-block:: scala